Dorance Armstrong: Washington Commanders

 On March 14, 2024, Armstrong signed a three-year contract with a maximum value of $45 million with the Washington Commanders.
 He reunited with head coach Dan Quinn, who was his defensive coordinator with the Dallas Cowboys and personally called Armstrong to join him in Washington.
 Armstrong finished the 2024 regular season with 39 tackles, five sacks, two forced fumbles, and one pass deflections over 16 games.

 Armstrong made seven appearances (five starts) for the Commanders in 2025, recording 5.5 sacks and 24 combined tackles.
 He was placed on injured reserve due to a season-ending knee injury on October 21, 2025.

+During the 2026 preseason, Armstrong switched from defensive end to outside linebacker in the new defensive scheme implemented by Daronte Jones.
+On August 14, 2026, the NFL issued Armstrong a one-game suspension for violating the league's personal conduct policy due to a May 2025 arrest in Frisco, Texas on misdemeanor charges of assault and resisting arrest.